Reading and writing support

 Text-to-speech can also be used to listen to text you have written yourself.
 This is particularly useful when working on written assignments, as it enables you to hear whether your text sounds correct and flows naturally.

-The Dyslexie font
+The Dyslexie typeface

 Dyslexie is a typeface specifically designed to make reading easier for individuals with dyslexia.
 The font can be downloaded from the website of the company that developed it.